Skip to main content

 Your body’s endocrine system maintains its equilibrium through a process of continuous communication known as feedback loops.
 This is an elegant, self-regulating mechanism.
 The Hypothalamic-Pituitary-Adrenal (HPA) axis, for instance, governs our stress response.
 The hypothalamus in the brain sends a signal (Corticotropin-Releasing Hormone) to the pituitary gland.

 The pituitary, in turn, releases Adrenocorticotropic Hormone (ACTH), which signals the adrenal glands to produce cortisol.
 As cortisol levels rise, this same cortisol signals the hypothalamus and pituitary to decrease their signaling, thus preventing an excessive stress response.
 This constant cycle of action and feedback maintains stability.
-A disruption in any part of this loop, whether from or physiological changes, can lead to systemic imbalance, manifesting as the very symptoms of fatigue and emotional dysregulation many people experience.
+A disruption in any part of this loop, whether from chronic stress or physiological changes, can lead to systemic imbalance, manifesting as the very symptoms of fatigue and emotional dysregulation many people experience.

 What Happens When Communication Breaks Down?